• Skip to content

 Images come in two formats—vector and bitmap (raster).
 Professionally designed logos, technical diagrams and blueprints are usually created as vector images.
 This means they’re made with paths, or lines, and they can be enlarged to any size without distorting the image.
 Vector images are commonly created in design programs such as Illustrator, CorelDraw or CAD and have AI, EPS or SVG file extensions (here’s a complete list of vector file extensions).

 Let’s say I’m doing a website for you.
-Or maybe an annual report.
+Or maybe a printed conference guide.

 If your logo file has any of the extensions listed above, that’s the file to send me.
 I can easily adjust the size according to our needs and the image will look top quality.